top of page

 Employees can apply for the CA3822 form online or by post.
 The online application is the quickest and most convenient method.
 To apply online, employees need to have a Government Gateway account.
 If they do not have an account, they can create one by following the instructions on the HMRC website.

-To apply by post, employees need to download the CA3822 form from the HMRC website, complete it and send it to the International Caseworker Centre in Newcastle upon Tyne.
+To apply by post, employees need to access the online portal CA3822 form from the HMRC website, complete it and send it to the International Caseworker Centre in Newcastle upon Tyne.

 What Information Is Required to Apply for the HMRC CA3822 Form?